 How to Settle in Germany- Important requirements to move from India

-Wondering how to settle in Germany?
-It should not be hard with regard to moving to Germany from India provided you make a note of all the vital requirements.
-Although there are several ways to migrate to the country, each having its own set of needs, there are some similarities that you should still keep in mind.
+Wondering how to settle in Germany from India?
+It should not be difficult considering that candidates are equipped with all the vital requirements.
+Although there are several ways to migrate to the country, each having its own set of needs, there are some similarities that they should still keep in mind.
 For being eligible to shift to Germany, the following aspects should be kept in mind:

-2. Health Insurance- Immigration is only possible with suitable health insurance coverage of applicants.
-You should ideally consider getting German health insurance.
+Immigration is only possible with suitable health insurance coverage of applicants.
+They should ideally consider getting German health insurance.
 Find out more about health insurance for employees, freelancers and expatriates in the country.

-4. German Visa- Visas come in several types including student visas, business visas, job-seeker visas, training/internship visas, working/employment visas, guest scientist visas and family reunion visas to join partners or relatives.
+Visas come in several types including student visas, business visas, job-seeker visas, training/internship visas, working/employment visas, guest scientist visas, and family reunion visas to join partners or relatives.

-6. You should have 6 months of experience and 15 years of education along with qualifications and the university should be H+ as per the Anabin database.
-Applicants from India should have 16 years of education (either 4 years Bachelor’s degree or 3 years of Bachelor’s degree with Masters Degree).
+Candidates should have at least six months of experience and 15 years of education along with qualifications and the university should be H+ as per the Anabin database.
+Applicants from India should have 16 years of education (either four years of Bachelor’s degree or three years of Bachelor’s degree with Master’s Degree).
 English proficiency is needed although learning German is recommended.
-Funds should be sufficient for staying for 6 months in the country.
+Funds should be sufficient for staying for six months in the country.
 They should be maintained for at least a month before filing and maintained until a decision is taken by the German Immigration Department.
-Proof of accommodation has to be shown for the period of 6 months.
+Proof of accommodation has to be shown for the period of six months.